Eaton2022/PELoc/readme.md

 Environment Setup
 ------
 We provide a YAML file in the PELoc folder for environment configuration: [PELoc_env.yaml](https://github.com/Eaton2022/PELoc/blob/main/PELoc/SGLoc_env.yaml).
-Our experiments were conducted with CUDA 11.6 on a single NVIDIA RTX 4090 GPU.
+Our experiments were conducted with CUDA 11.6, Python 3.8.20 on a single NVIDIA RTX 4090 GPU.
 In addition, our environment requires pytorch3d to be placed inside the PELoc directory, into pytorch3d folder, and then installed with:
 ~~~bash
 pip install -e .
 ~~~